MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 #### Acknowledgements

-Core engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College.
+Initial engineering work was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College.